 - The flight time from Manila to Cebu is 1 hour and 15 minutes.

-Another popular choice is Air Asia, which is also a low cost carrier with similar rates (though I found them a couple of hundred Pesos more expensive in 90% of the cases, so I’ve never flown with them so far in the Philippines).
+Another popular choice is Air Asia, which is also a low cost carrier with similar rates (though I found them to be a couple of hundred Pesos more expensive in 90% of the cases, so I’ve never flown with them so far in the Philippines).

 And the third main carrier on the Manila to Cebu route is Philippine Airlines – the national airline of the Philippines.
 Unlike with the low cost carriers, you will get free drinks and food on board as well as more legroom, but the tickets are more expensive: It’s 2,375 Pesos for the cheapest departure time next Wednesday.